top of page

 • The cups provide a safe option for feeding formula or liquid supplements to babies.

-Whether you need supplies, a home visit, or breastfeeding advice, we are committed to ensuring that every family in Western North Carolina has the support they need during this difficult time.
+The SAFE Team is committed to ensuring that every family in North Carolina has the support they need during a crisis or emergency.

 Please don’t hesitate to reach out for help.